 - Exercise intolerance

 - Rapid breathing (tachypnea)

 - If methemoglobin has occurred, the gums may have a brownish appearance

 Your veterinarian will perform a complete physical examination of your cat and obtain a medical history from you which will include underlying conditions your cat, other symptoms you may have noticed, any medications or poisons your cat could have consumed.
 He will listen to the cat’s heart and lungs and will need to perform some diagnostic tests including:

-- Complete blood count, biochemical profile, and urinalysis are all standard tests and can give your veterinarian an overall picture of organ function and reveal anemia if it is present.
+- antifungalsBiochemical profile, complete blood count, and urinalysis are routine tests which give the veterinarian an overall picture of organ function and reveal anemia if it is present.

 - Listen to the heart, which may reveal muffled or abnormal sounds.

 - Listen to the lungs which may sound crackly.